Daniel Kraus Discusses Co-Writing George A. Romero’s Last Novel ‘The Living Dead’

-You don’t get more prolific in the zombie genre than writer-director George A. Romero, in fact, when you hear the word zombie it’s his name that comes to mind.
+You don’t get more prolific in the zombie genre than writer-director George A. Romero.
+When you hear the word zombie, his name comes to mind.
 Sadly, we lost Romero when he passed away on July 16, 2017.
-But the genius left behind several projects including the half-written novel The Living Dead.
+But July 16 left behind several projects, including the half-written novel The Living Dead.

-Romero’s widow wanted to see the novel complete and reached out to best-selling novelist Daniel Kraus, the same author that co-wrote The Shape of Water along with Guillermo del Toro.
-Now, after years of work the novel is complete and soon to be released.
-I sat down with Kraus to talk about The Living Dead and the process of bringing George A. Romero’s final body of work to his fans and to the world.
+Romero’s widow wanted to see the novel complete, so she reached out to best-selling novelist Daniel Kraus, the same author who co-wrote The Shape of Water with Guillermo del Toro.
+Now, after years of work, the novel is complete and soon to be released.
+I sat down with Kraus to talk about The Living Dead and the process of bringing George A. Romero’s final body of work to his fans and the world.

-Kraus has a long record of delivering brilliant novels including Trollhunters which was adapted for the Netflix series, Scowler, Rotters, and so many more.
-He expressed to me how honored he was to co-write the novel and I think he very well may be Romero’s biggest fan.
+Kraus has a long record of delivering brilliant novels, including Trollhunters, adapted for the Netflix series Scowler, Rotters, and so many more.
+He expressed how honored he was to co-write the novel, and I think he may be Romero’s biggest fan.

 Horror Fuel: “Let me tell you, The Shape of Water is incredible.
-It’s a beautiful film, to be set in a dingy, dirty setting.
-I found that surprising.
+It’s a beautiful film set in a dingy, dirty setting, which I found surprising.
 How did that book and then the film come to be?”

 Daniel Kraus: “Thank you.
-First of all, off your comment of it being beautiful and dingy, that’s something that I’ve always been interested in.
+First of all, your comment about it being beautiful and dingy that’s something that I’ve always been interested in.
 A lot of my books have that in common.
-How the book and movie came to be is a long story, but the short version is, Guillermo del Toro and I were working together on Trollhunters – it was a book before it was adapted for the Netflix series – I told him about this idea I had for a Creature from the Black Lagoon type story.
+How the book and movie came to be is a long story.
+Still, the short version is Guillermo del Toro and I were working together on Trollhunters – it was a book before it was adapted for the Netflix series – I told him about this idea I had for a Creature from the Black Lagoon type story.
 He was fascinated by it.
-The short version is, fast-forward two years and the movie and the book got made.
+The short version is fast-forward two years, and the movie and the book were made.
 It’s been a wild trip.”

 Horror Fuel: “For the record, I’m a big fan of Trollhunters.”